frdmn/dotfiles/README.md

 ./config.defaults.yml
 └── This file contains variables to work with in the actual Ansible
     tasks like package names/lists, configuration options, etc.

+./config.yml
+└── This (optional) file can be used to override the defaults (above)
+    as as desired, not tracked by git.

 ./dotfiles
 └── Basically the base wrapper that I use to install and update the